lncm/pi-factory/README.md

 Before running, **make_img.sh** or **make_apkovl.sh**

-If you wish the import your own seed, put at seed.txt into ```home/lncm/seed.txt```
+If you wish the import your own seed, put at seed.txt into ```home/lncm/seed.txt``` For the seed file, one word should exist on each line.

 If you wish to save the password, do a ```touch home/lncm/save_password```